peterddrummond/xspde_matlab/doc/source/data_and_arrays.rst

 If required, ``raw`` ensemble data consisting of all the trajectories ``a`` developing in time can be stored and output.
 This is memory intensive, and is only done if the :attr:`in.raw` option is set to ``1``.

+In summary, all calculated data, including fields, observables and graphics results, is stored in arrays of implicit or explicit rank (2+d), where d is the space-time dimension given in the input.
+The first index is a field index (i), the second a statistics/errors index (j), while the remaining indices :math:`k\equiv k_{1},\ldots k_{d}\equiv k_{1},\mathbf{k}` are for time and space.

+  The space-time dimension d is unlimited.
+When the fields, noises or coordinates are integrated by the xSPDE integration functions, they are flattened to a matrix.
+The first index is the field index, and the combined second index covers all the rest.

+There are several different types of arrays used.
+These are as follows:

+• Field arrays,   :math:`a(i,j,1,\mathbf{k})` - these have a statistics index of up to :math:`j=ensembles(1)`, but just a single, i.e., present time-point for efficiency.

+• Random and noise arrays,  :math:`w(i,j,1,\mathbf{k})` - these are like field arrays, except that they contain random numbers for the stochastic equations.

+• Coordinate arrays :math:`x\{l\}(1,j,1,\mathbf{k})` - these store the values of coordinates at grid-points, depending on the axis label :math:`l=2,\ldots d` .

+• Raw arrays,  :math:`r\{e,s\}(i,j,k)` - like fields, but with all points stored.
+Use with care, as they take up large amounts of memory.
+Note that when output or saved, these have additional cell indices :math:`e=1,2` for the error-checking time-step and :math:`s=1,\ldots S` for the sequence number.

+• Data arrays,  :math:`d\{n\}(i,j,k)` - these store the averages, or arbitrary functions of them, with a statistics index :math:`j=1,2,3`, to store error data at all time points.

+• Graphics arrays,  :math:`g\{n\}(i,j,k)`  - these store the data that is plotted, and can include further functional transformations if required.

+The field index :math:`i` in a graphics or data array is intended to describe different lines on a graph.
+There can be quite different first dimensions between fields, noises and output data, as they are specified using different input parameters.
+If only a single output graph is wanted, the observe  cell index is not needed.

+Outputs have an extra high-level cell index :math:`\{n\}` called the graph or function index.
+This corresponds to the index :math:`\{n\}` of the observe function used to generate averages.
+One can have several data arrays in a larger cell arrays to make a number of distinct output graphs labelled :math:`n`, each with multiple averages.

 More details of ensembles, grids and the internal lattice are given below.
 Note that the term ``lattice`` is used to refer to the total internal field storage.
 This combines the local ensemble and the spatial grid together.

 Ensembles